Assassin's Creed III: Accolades

 Assassin's Creed III was nominated for six awards in the 2012 Spike Video Game Awards: Game of the Year, Best Xbox 360 Game, Best PS3 Game, Best Action Adventure Game, Best Graphics, and Character of the Year (Connor).
 GameTrailers awarded Assassin's Creed 3 Best Action-Adventure Game of the Year 2012 while Game Revolution named Assassin's Creed III its Game of the Year 2012.
-For the 2013 D.I.C.E.
-Interactive Achievement Awards, the game won the award for Outstanding Achievement in Animation and was nominated for Adventure Game of the Year, and Outstanding Achievement in Sound Design.
+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded Assassin's Creed III with "Outstanding Achievement in Animation", along with receiving nominations for "Adventure Game of the Year" and "Outstanding Achievement in Sound Design".
 Assassin's Creed III also received four Game Developers Choice Awards nominations for Best Audio, Best Narrative, Best Technology, and Game of the Year.

 Sales

 On March 30, 2012, Ubisoft stated that in the three weeks since the game's pre-order campaign began, numbers had already surpassed the total U.S. pre-order numbers of Assassin's Creed: Brotherhood and exceeded 10 times more than the pre-orders Assassin's Creed: Revelations attracted in a comparable time frame.
 On October 25, 2012, Ubisoft announced that the game is the most pre-ordered game in the company's history, more than doubling pre-orders for Revelations, the previous record holder.

 Assassin's Creed III was the bestselling game in the United Kingdom in the week of its release, with the best sales of the series to date.
 It was the biggest launch in publisher Ubisoft's history and the third biggest launch of any game in the UK in 2012 (behind Call of Duty: Black Ops II and FIFA 13).
 It doubled the launch week sales of Assassin's Creed II, and beat 2011's Revelations by over 117,000 copies.
 According to Ubisoft, Assassin's Creed III sold over 3.5 million units in its first week, which represents a 100 percent year-over-year increase from Revelations.
 On December 12, 2012, Ubisoft announced that the game had sold 7 million copies worldwide.
 In the United Kingdom, Assassin's Creed III was the 3rd bestselling title of 2012, after being on sale for 2 months.
 According to the NPD Group, the game was the 4th bestselling game of 2012 in North America.
 On February 7, 2013, Ubisoft announced that the game had sold 12 million copies worldwide, representing an almost 70 percent increase over Revelations at the same point of its lifecycle, and making it the best-selling game in the franchise.